 How to make the Gordon’s Sicilian Lemon & Tonic!

 Balloon glasses are loads of fun.
 They are used more in continental Europe and every sip out of one of them makes me feel on holiday.
-Fill them up with your ice and then add your Gordon’s Sicilian Lemon Gin.
-Top with Tonic, add a few slices of lemons and you have a perfect serve!
+It seems that the drink is so much bigger and who doesn’t like that!

 - 50ml of Gordon’s Sicilian Lemon